-- Strikes can pose significant risks for employees, which is why workers and their unions don’t take the decision to strike lightly.
+- Strikes can pose significant economic risks for employees, which is why working people and their unions don’t take the decision to strike lightly.

-- Even if they receive a modest level of financial assistance through their union’s strike fund, workers are not paid by their employer during a strike.
+- Even if they receive a modest level of financial assistance through their union’s strike fund, employees are not paid by their employer during a strike.

-- There is no guarantee that an employer will meet the demands of striking workers.
+- There is no guarantee that an employer will meet the demands of striking employees.

-- Workers engaged in an economic strike can lose their jobs if their employer decides to hire permanent replacements.
+- Working people engaged in an economic strike can lose their jobs if their employer decides to hire permanent replacements.

 Are strikes legal?

-- U.S. workers have held the legal right to strike for more than 75 years.
-Depending on the sector and industry in which someone works, various laws dictate when and how a strike can occur.
+- Depending on the sector and industry in which someone works, various laws dictate whether a strike is legal, and when and how a strike can occur.

-- Workers generally do not have to be in a recognized union in order to strike.
+- Working people generally do not have to be in a recognized union in order to strike.

 - The National Labor Relations Act (NLRA) grants the majority of private sector employees the right to strike.
 Farmworkers, domestic workers, independent contractors and some supervisors are explicitly exempted from the law.
 The Railway Labor Act protects the right of workers specifically in the railway and airline industries to strike in certain circumstances.

-- Federal government workers do not have the right to strike.
-State and local government workers only have the right to strike if their state allows it by statute.
-Workers in essential services – police officers, firefighters, and prison guards – generally never have the right to strike.
+- People employed by the federal government do not have the right to strike.
+The men and women who work for state and local governments only have the right to strike if their state allows it by statute.
+Generally, police officers, firefighters and prison guards – who are deemed to hold “essential” positions – generally never have the right to strike.